Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale: Introduction

 \section{Introduction}

 Machine learning is playing an increasingly important role in robotics research.
-While robotics research has always been at the forefront of artificial intelligence~\cite{shakey}, recent developments in foundation models are challenging traditional approaches to robot learning and opening up new opportunities.
+While robotics research has early adopted methods from artificial intelligence~\cite{shakey}, recent developments in foundation models are challenging traditional approaches to robot learning and opening up new opportunities.
 Vision-Language-Action models (\vla{}s) for robot manipulation combine multiple components, ranging from perception to action generation, into end-to-end policies capable of generalizing across tasks, robots, and environments~\cite{octo, openvla, pizero}.
 Training them has only become possible due to community-wide data collection efforts~\cite{openx, droiddataset, robominddataset} that enable training at scale.

 This approach differs fundamentally from traditional robotics experiments, where machine learning is often only a small part of the overall method and trained models become part of a predefined system architecture.
 Software packages for robotics are often designed based on this principle~\cite{yarp, ros} and thus do not fit well with machine learning-focused research, where the robot setup becomes part of the training and inference loop, not the other way around.
 Many simulators targeted at robot learning solve this issue and scale well for highly parallelized training, but lack core robotics functionality and offer only limited support for controlling physical robots~\cite{metaworld,robosuite,maniskill3}.
 As a result, research on \vla{}s and robot learning in general still requires customization for every new setup, model, and task.
 What is still missing is a software ecosystem that flexibly adapts to the unique properties of individual robot setups, integrates well with community standards to enable sharing of models and data, and interfaces seamlessly with state-of-the-art machine learning tools and workflows to support research and development of new models and methods.